 Put down your electronics

 We spend so much of our lives tethered to our devices, but one way to tackle the “Sunday Scaries” is to put down our electronics and step away from social media over the weekend, especially on Sundays.
-This will not only reduce your urge to check your work email or passively scroll through social feeds, both of which can increase stress.
-Dr. Vania Manipod, a psychiatrist and assistant clinical professor of psychiatry at Western University of Health Sciences in California, says that comparing ourselves to others can cause us to feel FOMO, or that we didn’t fully take advantage of leisure time over the weekend.
+This will reduce your urge to check your work email or passively scroll through social feeds, both of which can increase stress.
+Comparing ourselves to others can cause us to feel FOMO, or that we didn’t fully take advantage of leisure time over the weekend.

 Set a Sunday evening routine